siriluo2012/HAL_Training/README.md

 Step 2: Click “My Interactive Sessions” tab, then “Jupyter Notebook”, and fill out the form like:

-Partition: gpu
+-Partition: gpu
-Number of hours: 2
+-Number of hours: 2
-Name of reservation:  hal_training
+-Name of reservation:  hal_training
-Num. of CPUs:  4
+-Num. of CPUs:  4
-Num. of GPUs:  1
+-Num. of GPUs:  1

 The name of reservation “hal_training” is only needed for this workshop, leave it empty afterwards.